 The Oral Health Foundation points to a healthy smile and fresh breath among the top attributes to finding love.
 In fact, more than two thirds of those polled ranked healthy smiles among their top three most attractive attributes, ahead of eyes, face and body shape.
 The only attribute with more votes than a smile was personality.

 Overall wellness, improved oral hygiene, a confident smile and fresh mouth are reasons enough to fall in love with the benefits of flossing.
 Brushing teeth twice daily is the first line of defense against removing plaque bacteria, but it does not reach deep enough to clean gums.
 This is why flossing between all teeth is an important factor in fighting gum disease and protecting overall health.
 Flossing removes bacteria and food debris from in between teeth and around the gum line.
 Water flossers, floss picks and interdental brushes also work well between teeth where plaque bacteria hides.
 Pair flossing with an electric toothbrush to further promote healthy teeth and gums.
 Check out Today.com for additional tips and tricks from dental professionals on how to floss properly, along with product recommendations to consider.

 Flossing is important for oral hygiene and vital to maintaining overall wellness.
 Make dental health and hygiene a priority by improving your daily oral care routine and regularly scheduling professional dental care cleanings and checkups.
 Request an appointment online or call Three Rivers Dental Group at 1 (855) 4 NO FEARS today.
-Our dental professionals have offices conveniently located in Greentree, Cranberry, Greensburg or Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg, and Jennerstown.